sailu167/Resume-Screening-System-Using-NLP/README.md

 ![System Analytics](Admin/Systemanalytics.png)

 Markdown

+## 📌 Conclusion
+This system reduces manual effort in resume screening and improves recruitment efficiency using NLP techniques.
 ## 🔍 Core Technology

 The system uses Natural Language Processing (NLP) and Machine Learning algorithms such as TF-IDF and XGBoost to analyze resumes and generate ATS scores for candidate ranking.